aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

-# How can we better evaluate Time-Series classification models?
+# How can we better evaluate time-series classification models?

 Contributor(s): Andy Ong, AI Engineer